 First, why do agents even need comp titles?
-The titles you give your agent are going to tell them: A. if you did your research B. if you know the industry C. what editors might be looking for a book like yours.
+The titles you give your agent are going to tell them: A. you did your research B. you’ve read enough to know the industry C. which editors might be looking for a book like yours.
 (Editors meaning “acquiring editors” at publishing houses.
 They are the ones who choose your book and offer it to the publishing house for a decision on publishing it or not.)

 Okay, it’s important.
 So how do I choose my titles?
 Any tips you can share?